 Tuktuks, Temple, Monks and Markets

-Tuktuks, temples, monks and markets are all great to photograph when you come to Chiang Mai, but there are other fabulous photo opportunities to discover in Thailand’s ‘Rose of the North’.
+Tuktuks, temples, monks and markets are all great to photograph when you come to Chiang Mai.
+But there are other fabulous photo opportunities to discover in Thailand’s ‘Rose of the North’.

-Frequently I encourage people not to be travel snapshooters.
+Often I encourage people not to be travel snapshooters.
 Don’t rely on your subject to make a strong photo.
 Take your time, think about lighting, background, timing and composing an interesting image.

 Take your time to learn more.
 Our Chiang Mai Photo Workshops are a great way to see some of the more interesting out of the way places.
 Learn to photograph them and also be ready and knowledgeable to photograph the real character of all the places you travel.